 In 2002 Don was offered an opportunity to move to Charleston, SC to provide engineering and production support at RMF’s second satellite office.
 While in Charleston, Don has provided design, engineering, and construction management for a wide variety of mechanical engineering projects for government, commercial, educational, and industrial clients.
 These projects include large central energy plants, aviation facilities, manufacturing process plants, kennels, various sports facilities, and steam and chilled water utility distribution.

-In order to keep up with the constant evolution of CADD and BIM software development Don has used this experience gained throughout his career to found the RMF BIM Committee in 2012.
-He is responsible for RMF’s BIM Standards development and implementation.
-He continues to lead the BIM Committee to ensure that RMF is leveraging the most state of the art software to provide accurate and reliable construction documents for our clients.
+In order to keep up with the constant evolution of CADD and BIM software development, Don has used the experience gained throughout his career to found the RMF BIM Committee in 2012.
+He is responsible for RMF’s BIM standards development and implementation.
+He continues to lead the BIM Committee to ensure that RMF is leveraging the most state of the art software to provide accurate and reliable construction documents for the company’s clients.